lal65/oe-design-system/pages/components/organisms.md

 ---
-title: 'Components - Molecules'
+title: 'Components - Organisms'
 meta:
   robots: 'index, follow'
   description: 'Explore the components that are available for use in the design system.'
 page_subtitle_before: 'Components'
-page_title: 'Molecules'
+page_title: 'Organisms'
 page_subtitle_after: 'Penn State World Campus'
-menu_link_title: 'Molecules'
+menu_link_title: 'Organisms'
 sort_order: 2
 ---

 {% apply markdown_to_html %}
-In a design system, molecules are the building blocks of a user interface.
-They are small, reusable components that can be combined and arranged to create more complex components or UI elements.
-Examples of molecules include buttons, input fields, cards, and checkboxes.
-By designing and documenting molecules within a design system, designers and developers can ensure consistency and efficiency across different parts of a product.
-## Explore the various molecules
+Organisms in a design system are components that are made up of groups of molecules and/or other organisms.
+They are the building blocks of a user interface and are usually more complex than molecules but less complex than templates.
+Organisms are often reusable and can be combined with other organisms to create more complex user interfaces.## Explore the various molecules
 {% endapply %}

 {% set grid_items = [] %}